tylercall/online-experiment-guide/README.md

 * increase survey data quality and participant completion rates
 * save time, money, and energy

+The next section introduces you to the concept of the query string, upon which smooth integration relies.
 The following three sections cover three separate aspects of study setup and execution:
 * keeping data anonymized
 * ensuring high quality survey data
 * granting credit

 # §2.
+The query string

+The query string is an optional section of a URL that is used for conveying information about the user, the source from which the user originated, or other metadata.
+In this tutorial, we use the query string to ensure that each participant is identified using a consistent anonymous ID across all platforms.

+All query strings must be URL-encoded.
+This means that most special characters are prohibited and must be replaced by encoded values.
+For simplicity, I recommend using only lowercase letters, numbers, and underscores `_`in your query string.
+Query string, like any other part of a URL, cannot contain spaces.

+The query string starts with a question mark `?` and is followed by one or more parameters.
+Each parameter has a name (e.g., `param_1`) and a value (`val_1`).
+The name and value are separated by an equals sign `=`, e.g., `param_1=val_1`.

+If you have more than one parameter, each parameter must be separated with an ampersand `&`, e.g., `?param_1=val_1&param_2=val_2`.

+A query string can be appended to any URL.
+For example, we can append the query string above to `https://www.google.com`, resulting in `https://www.google.com?param_1=val_1&param_2=val_2`.

+# §3.
 Keep data anonymyized

-Keeping data anonymized requires properly configuring SONA, Qualtrics, and Pavlovia.
-SONA will assign each participant an anonymous ID, and Qualtrics and Pavlovia will receive and store this value, ensuring that data across platforms are reconcilable and anonymized.
-The following sections outline the necessary SONA, Qualtrics, and Pavlovia setup to keep data anonymized.
+Keeping data anonymized requires properly configuring SONA and Qualtrics.
+SONA will assign each participant an anonymous ID.
+Qualtrics will receive and store this value and needs to pass it to Pavlovia, which will automatically store it.
+Following the instructions in this section will ensure that your Qualtrics and Pavlovia data is anonymized and that these data can be reconciled with SONA.
+The following sections outline the necessary SONA, Qualtrics setup to keep data anonymized while maintaining reconcilability.

-## §2a.
+## §3a.
 SONA Setup

 Participants sign up and receive credit for studies in SONA.
-This section outlines SONA configuration that allows you to maintain anonymized datasets outside of SONA and facilitates the credit granting process.
+This section outlines SONA configuration that allows you to maintain anonymized datasets outside of SONA.
+Following these instructions will also facilitate the credit granting process (see §4).

 While setting up your study in SONA, you will be asked, "Should survey participants be identified only by a random, unique ID code?"
 If you select "yes", every participant who signs up for your study in SONA will be assigned a numerical ID.
-This ID, called a `SURVEY_ID`, can be viewed next to the participant's name on the "View uncredited timeslots tab".
+This ID, called a `SURVEY_ID`, can be viewed next to the participant's name on the "View uncredited timeslots tab" as soon as a participants signs up.

 SONA must then be configured to pass this `SURVEY_ID` to Qualtrics.
 This is done by including it in the query string of the "Study URL" link.
 A link to a Qualtrics survey (without a query string) will probably look something like this: `https://cuhealth.eu.qualtrics.com/jfe/form/SV_14iwKWbMv6n2BQe`.

 We append a query string parameter with a name of `id` and a value of `%SURVEY_ID%`, resulting in the following (don't forget the `?` to signify the start of the query string): `https://cuhealth.eu.qualtrics.com/jfe/form/SV_14iwKWbMv6n2BQe?id=%SURVEY_ID%`.